djstrikanova/nft-indexer/README.md

 # NFT Content Indexer

 [This is a project sponsored by a grant from Pomelo](https://pomelo.io/grants/nftindexer), an EOS blockchain crowdfunding site.
-The purpose of the NFT indexer is to provide code demonstrating the simplicitly of collecting NFT content and analyzing it using HuggingFace models and libraries.
-The Demo linked below, it uses SearchKit to display all the collected annotations of NFT image content.
+The purpose of the NFT indexer is to provide code demonstrating the simplicity of collecting NFT content and analyzing it using HuggingFace models and libraries.
+The Demo linked below uses SearchKit to display all the collected annotations of NFT image content.

 [Demo](https://djstrikanova.github.io/nft-indexer-searchkit/)